2020 Trimester 2 Exams

 All students are required to sit their examination at the scheduled date and time irrespective of any conflict with a planned holiday or special event.
 If a student believes they may have a case for not being able to sit their scheduled examination, the student must submit an Application for Assessment Special Consideration Form to their lecturer.

 Sitting an online exam?
-Check the FAQ for online exam/test tips.
+Check the FAQs above

 An Application for Assessment Special Consideration is to be completed by students who are seeking academic special consideration for assessments based upon exceptional circumstances having an impact upon their academic performance.
 Please refer to the relevant Coursework Assessment Policy for Higher Education and ELICOS Policy(section 9.3) for further information.